 The Company had a total of \$27.1 million in nonperforming assets and \$0.5 million in material loan modifications at December 31, 2023.
-The amount of nonperforming assets and material loan modifications as of December 31, 2023 include \$15.0 million and \$0.3 million, respectively, of SBA 7(a) loan balances that are guaranteed by the SBA.
-The Company had no nonperforming assets and \$0.4 million in troubled debt restructurings at December 31, 2022 include \$0.3 million of SBA 7(a) loan balances that are guaranteed by the SBA.
-The Company had no nonperforming assets and \$0.4 million in troubled debt restructurings at December 31, 2022 include \$0.3 million of SBA 7(a) loan balances that are guaranteed by the SBA.
+The amount of nonperforming assets and material loan modifications as of December 31, 2023 include \$15.0 million and \$0.3 million,respectively,of SBA 7(a) loan balances that are guaranteed by the SBA.
+The Company had no nonperforming assets and \$0.4 million in troubled debt restructurings at December 31, 2022.
+The amount of troubled debt restructurings as of December 31, 2022 include \$0.3 million of SBA 7(a) loan balances that are guaranteed by the SBA.
 The increase in nonperforming assets from the prior period was primarily attributable to several loans in the SBA7(a)loan portfolio moving to nonperforming status due mainly to the negative impact of elevated interest rates on the Bank's small business borrowers.